liuxuvip/PolSF/README.md

 # PolSF
 # PolSAR dataset
 The original PolSAR data is downloaded from www.ietr.fr/polsarpro-bio/sanfrancisco.
 For the same region, San Francisco, images come from five different satellites and times
 Courtesy of CNSA, CSA, ESA, IECAS, ISRO, JAXA, MDA, NASA-JPL, NSOAS.
+Courtesy of Dr. Jili SUN, Dr. Bing HAN (IECAS), Dr. Xinzhe YUAN (NSOAS), Tao YAO (CNSA)

 #the files SF-XXX include the ground truth (label2d), PauliRGB image, and the colored ground truth (label3d).
 Which is labeled by our team IPIU